 Mining sector

-The LEITI MSG agreed to include in the reconciliation scope mining entities holding active licenses and which making material payments exceeding the materiality threshold of US$ 1,000,000.
-These account for 95.64% of the total revenues collected by government agencies from entities operating in the mining sector during the FY 2023.
+The LEITI MSG agreed to include in the reconciliation scope mining entities holding active licenses and which make material payments exceeding the materiality threshold of US$ 1,000,000.
+These account for 95.64% of the total revenue collected by government agencies from entities operating in the mining sector during FY 2023.

 Accordingly, the LEITI MSG agreed to include the following four (04) mining companies in the reconciliation exercise: